PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/object_detection_en.md

 1.**Pipeline Integration**

 The object detection module can be integrated into the [General Object Detection Pipeline](../../../pipeline_usage/tutorials/cv_pipelines/object_detection_en.md) of PaddleX.
 Simply replace the model path to update the object detection module of the relevant pipeline.
-In pipeline integration, you can use High-Performance Inference and service-oriented deployment to deploy your model.
+In pipeline integration, you can use high-performance inference and service-oriented deployment to deploy your model.

 2.**Module Integration**